As an amazon associate I earn from qualifying purchases.

 Style: Although there are no sirens, your kid will still feel pretty cool riding around in this retro-looking police cruiser.
 Its rubber tires and chrome-plated hubcaps give it a grown-up kind of vibe and its police-themed decals — To Serve and Protect, Metro City’s Finest — paired with its black-and-white paint job, give it that authentic look and feel, an awesome accessory for any future lawman.

 Additional Information: Some assembly is required.
-Child may experience tough pedaling when climbing up hills or over rough terrain, so keep a watchful eye.
+The child may experience tough pedaling when climbing up hills or over rough terrain, so keep a watchful eye.

 InStep Pink Lady Pedal Car